 Widely regarded as one of the early architects of the neo-soul era, Brian Jackson’s enduring sound is capturing the hearts and souls of yet another generation.
 Today, Brian is not only a respected jazz artist but also a frequent collaborator with emerging artists who carry on the Tradition of inspiring

-The Tradition started in 1970 when the Brooklyn-born producer, composer, and musician Jackson began writing songs with another prodigy,
+The Tradition continued in 1970 when the Brooklyn-born producer, composer and musician Jackson began writing songs with another prodigy,

 Jackson remembers his first encounter with Gil, “He had this way with words and I thought to myself, ‘People have to hear this stuff.’
 What I had to offer

 Free Will, Winter in America, First Minute of a New Day, From South Africa to South Carolina, Bridges, Secrets and 1980 are coveted by collectors and conscious-minded music fans alike.
-Tracks like The Bottle, Johannesburg, It’s Your World, Angel Dust, Willing, and 95 South (All the Places We’ve Been), while highly relevant back-in-the-day, have taken on heightened new relevance today by serving as an inspirational and musical Rosetta stone for the neo-soul movement.
+Tracks like “The Bottle,” “Johannesburg,” “It’s Your World,” “Angel Dust,” “Willing” and “95 South (All the Places We’ve Been),” while highly relevant back in the day, are still uncomfortably so, and so still serve as “true North” for many of the current generation of conscious artists.